Positional Attention: Expressivity and Learnability of Algorithmic Computation: Expressivity of Positional Transformers

-Having established the PCOC model, we now show that the positional Transformer model in \Cref{eq:arch} can simulate it.
-More specifically, our results show that a $R$-round PCOC protocol can be simulated by a positional Transformer with $R$ layers.
-We first present the corresponding theorem, followed by a proof overview.
-The details of the proof are presented in \Cref{app:expressivity}
+A popular approach to illustrate the expressivity of an architecture is by establishing an equivalence with a computational model \cite{pmlr-v235-sanford24a, perez2021attention, loukas2019graph}.
+For positional Transformers, we will utilize the Massively Parallel Computation (MPC) model, which was first used by \citet{pmlr-v235-sanford24a} to analyze standard Transformers.
+We begin by stating our main result.

-\begin{restatable}{theorem}{PCOC} Consider a PCOC instance $\mathsf{P}$ with $R$ rounds, $N$ machines with local memory $s$, and data type $\mathbb{T}=\mathbb{R}$.
-Let $\mathcal{M}$ be a model following the architecture in \eqref{eq:arch} with $n=N+1$ nodes, $R$ layers and $s$ attention heads.
-Then, for any instance $\mathsf{P}$ with Borel measurable local functions, there exists a configuration of $\mathcal{M}$ that approximates $\mathsf{P}$ to any desired degree of accuracy. \end{restatable}
+\begin{restatable}{theorem}{expressivity} Consider an instance of MPC $\mathsf{T}$ with $R$ rounds, $N$ machines with local memory $s$.
+Let $\mathcal{M}$ be a model following the architecture in \Cref{eq:arch} with $n=N+1$ nodes, $2R\lceil\log N\rceil$ layers and $2s$ attention heads.
+Then, for any instance $\mathsf{T}$ with Borel measurable local functions, there exists a configuration of $\mathcal{M}$ that approximates $\mathsf{T}$ to any desired degree of accuracy. \end{restatable}

-\emph{Proof overview:} The proof starts by demonstrating that a single layer of the positional Transformer can simulate each individual round of PCOC.
-The constructive proof can be further divided into two main components: communication and computation.